Canada at the Winter Olympics: Figure skating

 Canada has won at least one medal in figure skating in 14 of the 17 post-war Winter Olympic games (since 1948).
 Canada's gold medalists are Barbara Ann Scott (1948) and the pairs of Barbara Wagner and Robert Paul (1960); Jamie Salé and David Pelletier (2002); and Tessa Virtue and Scott Moir (2010 and 2018).
 Canada also won gold in the team event at the 2018 Winter Olympics in Pyeongchang.
 Virtue and Moir celebrated a number of firsts at the Vancouver 2010 Winter Olympics when they won the gold medal for Ice Dancing: their first gold medal at their first Olympics, and the first North Americans as well as the youngest pair to win gold in this event.
 Other notable Canadian skaters include 1976 Bronze medalist Toller Cranston, as well as Brian Orser and Elvis Stojko, both of whom won silver medals in successive games.

+At the 1964 games, Canadians Debbi Wilkes and Guy Revell won bronze in the pairs event.
+However, the silver medalists from Germany were later disqualified when it was discovered that they had signed professional contracts prior to the Games.
+At the time, only amateurs were allowed to compete at the Olympics.
+As a result, the silver medals were transferred to Wilkes/Revell.
+The Germans were later re-awarded the silver medal in 1987 after an appeal.
+In December 2013, the IOC clarified that the Canadian pair had not been stripped of their silver medals when the Germans regained their medals.
+In November 2014, the IOC stated that both the German and Canadian pairs were silver medalists.

+At the 2002 games, Canadians Jamie Salé and David Pelletier were initially awarded the silver medal in the pairs event.
+However, after the event had concluded allegations of vote swapping and buying of the votes of the French judge resulted in the IOC deciding that Salé and Pelletier would also be awarded gold medals, with the first place Russian skaters keeping their gold medals as joint champions.

-At the 2022 games Canada finished in fourth in the women's team event.
+At the 2022 games, Canada finished in fourth in the women's team event.
 After a positive doping test by a member of the gold medallist Russian team, the Court of Arbitration for Sport (CAS) disqualified her.
 As a result, Canada's team was expected to be upgraded to a bronze medal.
 However, on 30 January 2024 the ISU announced the medal reallocation, downgrading Russia to bronze and leaving Canada at fourth.
 This decision was appealed by Canada to the CAS, but the court dismissed the case with no changes to the rankings.